krh3rtz/Glocal/README.md

 [!]
 This project has been developed  in Python 3.4, yet it also works on python 3.5.

 [!]
+Make sure you have 'guzip' installed on your system.

-Make sure you run the 'configure.py' binary to install both the Python modules and the Database
+[!]
+Make sure you run the 'configure.py' binary to install both the Python modules and the Database.

 	eg.
 	sudo ./configure.py